sswam/allemande/doc/promo/igdb.md

-# Ally Chat

-A chat and AI art app I'm building and operating. r/AllyChatX (NSFW) and r/AllyChat (SFW).

-**Free to use.** All models and features available to free users with no hard limits.

-**Open source.** The code is available - you could fork it and run your own instance.

-**Uncensored.** NSFW content and chat allowed (within legal bounds).

-**37 LLMs available.** Includes major models, conversational models, and uncensored options.

-**15 image generation models.** Mostly uncensored, various art styles, supports custom LoRAs.

-**Features.** Group chat, HTML/CSS/JS rendering, diagrams.
-Works for both casual and serious use cases.

-**Capabilities.** Handles maths, coding, planning, analysis, writing, and creative tasks.

-**Accessible.** Supports low vision and blind users.
-Works in any language.
+Ally Chat is an unrestricted AI playground where you can chat, generate art, and play immersive RPGs.
+Check out r/AllyChat (SFW) and r/AllyChatX (NSFW).

+Epic RPG engine.
+Run multiplayer campaigns with AI NPCs that remember your entire story arc.
+Quest through Middle-earth with AI Tolkien as your Game Master - just like that meme of paradise!
+Create AI players on the fly to join your party, or watch different AI personalities battle it out.
+Build persistent worlds with branching narratives and evolving characters.

+Completely free to play.
+All 37 LLMs and 15 image models unlocked: no paywalls, no hard limits.
+Generate character portraits, battle scenes, and custom campaign art instantly.

+Uncensored playground.
+NSFW content and mature themes welcome (within legal bounds, no other limits).
+Uncensored image models support various art styles, regional prompting, >4K resolution, and custom LoRAs.
+Perfect for adult campaigns.
+Ally Chat supports women and the queer community, not only male-gaze gooners!

+Packed with features.
+Create group chats with multiple AI personalities, render HTML/CSS/JS in-chat, generate diagrams, code, write branching stories, or experiment with creative chaos.

-**Progressive web app.** Runs on Windows, Mac, Linux, Android, iOS.
+Cross-platform.
+Progressive web app runs on Windows, Mac, Linux, Android, and iOS.
+Strong accessibility features, and chat in any language.

-**Pay what you want model.** Optional supporter tier.
-Currently profitable and growing.

-I'm [Sam Watkins](https://www.toptal.com/resume/sam-watkins), an open-source developer from Australia.

-Still in active development - working on img2img, voice chat, and other features.
+Open-source.
+Code is public; fork it and host your own instance if you dare!

+Play-to-win, pay-what-you-feel.
+Support confers no real advantage, but the company is profitable and growing.

+Play and chat with the developer in-app to help shape the future of interactive AI.